On the Wasserstein median of probability measures: Background

 In the rest of this paper, we restrict our attention to the $p=2$ case.
-For notational simplicity, we may interchangeably write the barycenter and the median to denote the Wasserstein barycenter and the Wasserstein median of order 2 as long as they do not incur confusion in the context.
+For notational simplicity, we may interchangeably use "barycenter" and "median" to denote the Wasserstein barycenter and the Wasserstein median of order 2, provided this does not cause confusion in the context.
+We direct readers interested in the characterization of the Wasserstein geometry to standard references such as \cite{villani_2003_TopicsOptimalTransportation} and \cite{ambrosio_2005_GradientFlowsMetric} for more details.